 Marymere Falls is an easy hike to get to if you’re already on the Olympic Peninsula spending one day in Olympic National Park.
 Due to its short distance, it’s also one of the most suitable family-friendly waterfall hikes near Seattle.
 Many people also consider it one of the best hikes in Olympic National Park due to how accessible it is.

-While going during the summer means the trail won’t be as muddy, I like visiting during the winter.
-The waterfall is usually at its strongest then with an increase in water, making it one of the best waterfall hikes in Washington.
+While going during the summer means the trail won’t be as muddy, don’t rule out visiting in the wintertime.
+The waterfall is usually at its strongest then with an increase in water, making it one of the best waterfall hikes in Washington when looking for winter activities near Seattle.
 It’s also an ideal thing to do in the fall in Seattle when you’re looking to get out for the day.

 If you want to check out more waterfalls while you’re in the area, plan an Olympic National Park road trip to see some beautiful hikes!
 You can also look at places to stay in Olympic National Park if you want to make it a multi-day trip.